Would you believe that the key to success in life is executing ideas and opportunities effectively?

 7. Too much negativity from yourself and other people affects you.
-If you let yourself be taken over by negative comments, such as not being good enough for the job or too much of a perfectionist, you can’t focus on what you want and what you must do.
+You can’t focus on what you want and must do if you let yourself be taken over by negative comments, such as not being good enough for the job or too much of a perfectionist.
 In addition, if you procrastinate too much, this attitude will pull you down.
 Besides, making up excuses for not accomplishing something is very counterproductive.

 10. Lack of strict rules and work ethics.
-You should always have a strict set of rules to ensure that you can move according to your original plan.
+It would be best if you always had strict rules to ensure you can move according to your original plan.
 The less discipline you have, the more stringent you must be on yourself until you develop good habits.